Echinocereus viereckii subsp. morricalii (Ríha) N.P.Taylor

 Echinocereus morricalii, Echinocereus viereckii var. morricalii

-Echinocereus viereckii subsp. morricalii is a clustering cactus, branching profusely from the base with almost spineless stems.
-The stem is up to 20 inches (50 cm) long, up to 3 inches (7.5 cm) in diameter and yellowish-green to bright green in color.
-It will hold purple color with enough bright light.
+Echinocereus viereckii subsp. morricalii is a cactus with almost spineless stems that branch profusely from the base.
+The stems are yellowish-green to bright green, up to 20 inches (50 cm) long and up to 3 inches (7.5 cm) in diameter.
+They will turn purple in full sun.
 During the winter rest they become wrinkled from lack of water.
 The flowers are bright magenta, funnel-shaped, up to 4 inches (10 cm) in diameter and appear in spring.